vladigleba/vladigleba.github.io/posts/prophecy/sunday.md

 > Afterward he appeared unto the eleven as they sat at meat, and upbraided them with their unbelief and hardness of heart, *because they believed not them which had seen him after he was risen*.
 {% ct 'Mark 16:14' %}

-Mark tells us that after Jesus' disciples heard He had risen, they did not at first believe the reports, so later that same day He appeared to them in person.
+Mark tells us that after Jesus’ disciples heard He had risen, they did not at first believe the reports, so later that same day He appeared to them in person.
 Since they did not believe He had risen, they could not have gathered to honor His resurrection.
 Moreover, after He appeared, He had the perfect opportunity to declare Sunday holy, but—just as in His interaction with Mary—He did not do so.
 Finally, according to the Bible, days begin at sunset {% rf 'Genesis 1:5' %}; thus, biblically—and for the Jews—this Sunday evening gathering would actually have been Monday.

 ## How about 1 Corinthians 16:2?

 > Now concerning the collection for the saints, as I have given order to the churches of Galatia, even so do ye.
 Upon the *first day of the week let every one of you lay by him in store*, as God hath prospered him, that there be no gatherings when I come.
 And when I come, whomsoever ye shall approve by your letters, them will I send to bring your liberality unto Jerusalem.
 {% ct '1 Corinthians 16:1-3' %}

 Here Paul is asking each person to put money aside for the needy, privately, once the Sabbath is over, so it would be ready when he comes.
-There is no mention of Sunday as a holy day.
+Nothing in these passages indicates that they regarded the first day holy.

 ## What did Jesus say about the law?